garrekstemo/pistachio/ReadMe.md

 ## Plotting results

 The output is a .csv file, so the user can use any plotting and analysis software.
 Basic plotting is provided via the included `plotting.py`.
 It will take the output file and generate a simple transmittance, reflectance, and absorbance plot.
 This may be made more sophisticated in the future.

+## Things that don't work yet

+The keen eye will notice that there is a field profile function in the transfer matrix file.
+This does not work yet; the field is discontinuous at medium boundaries when it should be continuous.
+I'll fix this later.